sremedios/phinet/README.md

 `--datadir`: Path to where the unprocessed data is

-`--model`: path to the neural network model to use
+`--model`: path to the neural network model architecture (.JSON) to use

+`--weights`: path to the trained model weights (.hdf5) to use

-`--o`: path to directory where results are written
+`--results_dst`: path and filename where results are written

 `--numcores`: Number of cores to use in parallel preprocessing:
 - 1 refers to 1 core